-- If she decided to feed breast milk, encourage and support this decision. - If she decided to feed other than breast milk.

-- Analyse her reasoning, discuss about the preferred feed and breast feeding in detail. - Compare and contrast and come in to agreement - o If mother is persisting on her decision, respect her decision
+- She might decide to feed breast milk.
+If so encourage and support this decision. - She might decide to feed other than breast milk. - Analyse her reasoning, discuss about the preferred feed and breast-feeding in detail. - o Compare and contrast and come in to agreement - o If mother is persisting on her decision, respect her decision